GRZ4NA/EasyDiscordBot/README.md

     + type - string - type of activity ([list](https://discord.js.org/#/docs/main/stable/typedef/ActivityType))
     + url - string (optional)
     + title - string - activity name
+**To disable these 3 messages, change these properties' type to something, that's not an object**
 - errorMessage - object - used to configure the appearance of an error message
     + header - string - title of an error message
     + description - string - bottom text of an error message